Quosego: History and profile

-The preparations to launch Quosego began in Paris in 1926 by a group including Elmer Diktonius, Hjalmar Hagelstam, Yngve Bäck and Torger Enckell.
+The preparations to launch Quosego began in Paris in 1926 by a group, including Elmer Diktonius, Hjalmar Hagelstam, Yngve Bäck and Torger Enckell.
 The first, Swedish language, issue was published on 28 May 1928 by the Helsinki-based Söderströms, with Cid Erik Tallqvist as the editor-in-chief.
-The paper's contributors were mostly Finland-Swedish expressionist and dadaist artists and writers, such as Hagar Olsson and Olof Enckell.
+Its contributors were mostly Finland-Swedish expressionist and dadaist artists and writers, such as Hagar Olsson and Olof Enckell.
 The latter presented the reactions of the young Finnish-Swedish poets about the work by Vilhelm Ekelund.
 The magazine frequently featured poems by Gunnar Björling as well as Swedish translations of those by Eino Leino.
-Björling published his experimental poems in all of the issues of Quosego.
+Björling published his experimental poems in all issues of Quosego.

-The magazine ceased publication in April 1929 after producing four issues.
+Quosego ceased publication in April 1929 after producing four issues.